-I play my instrument because it fulfills an inexplicable part of my soul, it takes me out of the mundane and ordinary, and also because it is a great practice (like the Buddhist meditation practices) which always reflects the inner state of my psyche.
+I play my instrument because it fulfills an inexplicable part of my soul, it takes me out of the mundane and ordinary, and also because it is a great practice which always reflects the inner state of my psyche.
 It keeps me honest about myself, and it is extremely challenging.
-To be the master of an instrument is probably the hardest thing I’ve ever done in my entire life.
+To be the master of a musical instrument is probably the hardest thing I’ve ever done in my entire life.
 That being said, it is my muse, and It allows me to express my deepest most complex emotions in a non-verbal way.

 How did you get interested in classical music?

 My father absolutely loved classical music so I grew up listening to many of his recordings.
-My mother was a very accomplished pianist and teacher, and as a young child, I would crawl under her grand piano and fall asleep to the wash of sound of Chopin, Mendelssohn, Mozart, Bach, Beethoven…
+My mother was a very accomplished pianist and teacher, and as a young child, I would crawl under her grand piano and fall asleep to the sound of Chopin, Mendelssohn, Mozart, Bach, Beethoven…